Table of Contents

 • Visual Studio Code has it's owned Git client baked in.

-• There is also the popular Tower and many others.
+• There is also the popular Fork and many others.

 If you are using a GUI client don't bother with the the git command lines shown bellow.